How to Install Telnet on Ubuntu (26.04, 24.04, 22.04)

 The -b flag binds the connection to the specified local address, which helps when testing routing configurations or firewall rules tied to specific interfaces.

-Restrict Telnet Access with UFW Firewall Rules
+Restrict Telnet Access with UFW Firewall Rules on Ubuntu

 Since Telnet transmits data in plain text, restricting access using Ubuntu’s UFW firewall reduces exposure to unauthorized connections.
 By allowing Telnet only from trusted IP addresses or subnets, you limit the attack surface while maintaining functionality for legitimate testing and troubleshooting.
 For comprehensive UFW configuration guidance, see our complete UFW firewall guide for Ubuntu.
 Additionally, for systems requiring mandatory access controls beyond firewall rules, consider enabling AppArmor on Ubuntu to enforce security policies at the application level.

-Verify UFW Status
+Verify UFW Firewall Status on Ubuntu

 First, check whether UFW is installed and active on your system: